apache/comdev-site/source/contributors/_index.md

-This page is for people who are reasonably comfortable with open source development models but need a helping hand finding their way around the Apache Software Foundation and our way of developing software (commonly called "The Apache Way").
+This page is for people who are reasonably comfortable with open source development models but need a helping hand finding their way around the Apache Software Foundation (ASF) and our way of developing software (commonly called "The Apache Way").
 For those wishing to start from the very beginning, we have a [newcomers page][1].

 ## Project Independence And Policies

-While not all ASF projects practice all aspects of the Apache Way in the same way, there are a number of rules that Apache projects must follow – things like complying with PMC [release voting][2], [legal policy][3], [brand policy][4], using [mailing lists][5], etc., which are [documented in various places][6].
+While not all ASF projects practice all aspects of the Apache Way in the same way, there are a number of rules that ASF projects must follow – things like complying with PMC [release voting][2], [legal policy][3], [brand policy][4], using [mailing lists][5], etc., which are [documented in various places][6].